fedefary/signer/README.md

 If the signature verification process completes succesfully, the http request will be handled by the server otherwise the client will receive a 401 UNAUTHORIZED response message.
 Every rest API annotated with *@Signed* annotation will be secured and will require a signed request.

-*In case of body's presence into the request, this content will be used for the signature's generation.
+*In case of payload's presence into the request, this content will be used for the signature's generation.
 Otherwise the signature will be calculated from a randomic generated seed that will be attached to the request as header.*

 The library uses the Java Mac class provided by the JDK to make the symmetric signature.
 See the official [Oracle](https://docs.oracle.com/javase/7/docs/api/javax/crypto/Mac.html) documentation for more details.